 Thanks for encouraging your child to learn the greatest sport on the planet!
 Have a great season!

-In 2018, these 3 leagues are for children born in the following years: 2012, 2013, 2014 and 2015.
-Everyone has fun at these levels!
+In 2020, there are 2 leagues for children born in the following years: 2014, 2015, 2016 and 2017.
 This program is designed to provide all players with lots of opportunity to touch the ball in a positive environment.
 It is designed to expose young children to the basics of dribbling, passing and shooting.
 This level of Mini Soccer is played on a small field with no goal keepers and only 4 players from each team should play per shift.
 Children in these levels will be part of the Tim Horton’s sponsored soccer program in which Tim Horton’s provides a soccer jersey, a ball & medallion to each player.

 Soccer for U7/8 Girls and U7/8 Boys